Preview command

 yarn

-extension preview ./my-extension --no-runner
+extension preview ./my-extension --no-browser

 Important behavior notes